jtoman/claims/README.md

 checked with the `verify-claims.py` script (see below).

-The yaml file should be a dictionary: keys are claim ids, and the entries specify that claim's verififer.
+The yaml file should be a dictionary: keys are claim ids, and the entries specify that claim's verifier.
 Each verifier in turn specifies how to execute a program to check the claim: if the program exits with return code 0 then the claim is considered true, any other exit code indicates the claim is false.